Wells-next-the-Sea

 Science

-This half term in Science, children will be learning about materials and their properties.
-They will
+This half term in science, the children will be learning about humans and animals.
+They will identify,

 General notices